Making a successful outbound call is a lot like playing chess.

-They’re also good at helping agents retain information and avoid mistakes, and ensure all outbound calls remain consistent.
+They’re also good at helping agents retain information and avoid mistakes, and ensure the strategy remains consistent.

-However, as useful as scripts may be, they might actually be the very reason your outbound call strategy is struggling to bring you the sales you want.
+However, as useful as scripts may be, they might actually be the very reason why your outbound calls are struggling.
+You are far from getting the sales results you want.

 A recent study found that 51% of consumers thought their call experience was tremendously or a lot better when the agent wasn’t reading from a script.
 Does this mean you need to scrap them off completely?